-The housing potential estimates shown in Tables I-55 and I-56 were derived using a computer model based on current zoning standards and an inventory of existing uses citywide.
+The housing potential estimates shown in Tables I-56 and I-57 were derived using a computer model based on current zoning standards and an inventory of existing uses citywide.
 (See Appendix D for additional details on methodology, terms used.)
 The largely undeveloped Treasure Island and Hunter's Point Naval Shipyard are currently zoned "Public" and thus considered separately in this exercise.
+The number of units listed are currently proposed for these redevelopment areas.
 Similarly, parcels in Mission Bay are treated as distinct from the rest of the City's housing opportunity sites.
+Some 2,500 units out of the 6,000 proposed units have already been built in the Mission Bay redevelopment area.
+Construction has also began for Phase I of the Hunter's Point Naval Shipyard.
+Approximately 30% of units in these redevelopment areas are programmed to be affordable.